-Thanks for listening to me, although you probably could have just read my mind and gotten back to me. ♥
+Thanks for listening to me, although you were really telepathic you should have just read my mind and gotten back to me. ♥

 Everything you say is true.
 You’re right about the poisons in the food and the way the corporations run things and how people are filled with hate and how poverty and ignorance are pervasive and people are blowing each other up all over the world, and the world seems to be getting more crowded and more ignorant and hateful.

 So how did I get to be this age and raise a mostly happy family and three mostly terrific children in a quiet little street in a quiet little suburb in a mostly nowhere corner of the world?
-Under any circumstances it takes an extraordinary leap of faith and hope to marry, have kids, work hard, save your money, buy a home, take care of it lovingly and to think that your little nowhere is somewhere.
-It is especially optimistic or courageous or foolhardy when you have this apocalyptic edge to your imagination, as you and I do.
-So how do you go on in this crazy life of pretend normalcy when everything is always crumbling?
+Under any circumstances it takes an extraordinary optimism to marry, have kids, work hard, save your money, buy a home, take care of it lovingly and to think that your little nowhere is somewhere.
+It is especially optimistic – or foolhardy – when you have this apocalyptic edge to your imagination, as you and I do.
+So how do you go on in this crazy life and pretend normalcy when everything is always crumbling?